Harmelodic/website/docs/blog/cast-iron-cookware.md

 Bare cast iron is cast iron that does not have a coating.

 Note: Iron will likely leach from cast iron cookware into the food you cook.
-This can be beneficial for people with iron deficiencies, but dangerous for people with "iron overload".
+This can be beneficial for people with iron deficiencies, but dangerous for people who are subject to "iron overload".

 ### Seasoning bare cast iron